EnEm/Codeforces-Plagiarism-Checker/README.md

 - chromedriver

 ### How tu use
-- run main.py and then follow the instrructions
+- run main.py and then follow the instructions